-This being true, what can be said of a preacher or a church, or a movement, that neglects the Gospel, or does not continually place it before the people, declaring and expounding it?
+This being true, what can be said of a preacher or a church, or a movement, that neglects the Gospel, or does not continually place it before the people?
 I will tell you.
 Such men, churches, and movements have removed the means by which men "stand."
-They have also placed to the side the single message that is "the power of God unto salvation" - not just initial salvation, but the salvation we are presently working out (Phil 2:12), and that will be consummated at the redemption of the body (Rom 8:23; Eph 1:14).
-The Gospel is essential to that process.
-It should not be surprising, therefore, if those within an environment where the Gospel is not being affirmed and expounded fall.
+It should not be surprising, therefore, if those within such an environment fall.
 Such people have also removed the means of salvation being brought to its culmination.
-The messages written to the churches were, in fact, an exposition of facts and implications of the Gospel of Jesus Christ.

 Our text is showing us that the removal of the Gospel robs the people of the proper focus of consideration.
-Substitute focuses are offered: the church, the needy, the family, the nation . . . etc. Such considerations are not of themselves wrong, and let no one imagine that they are.
-However, when they become the focus, or the center of our attention, the means of transformation has been removed!
-There is no sense in which that rem oval can be considered right or expeditious.
+Substitute focuses are offered: the church, the needy, the family, the nation . . . etc.